CederGroupHub/alabos/docs/source/setup.rst

 The ``devices`` and ``tasks`` folders are for storing the definition files of devices and tasks, respectively, where you can define the devices and tasks you want to use in the lab.

-The whole project is a Python package, so you will need to create a ``__init__.py`` file in the root folder to make it a package.
+You will notice that there is a ``default_device.py`` and a ``default_task.py`` file in the folders.
+These are the default device and task definitions.
+We will show how to make your own devices and tasks in the next tutorial.

 What's next
 ------------------